 2. Edit Your Episode

-Now once you have at least one episode, you’ll want to find a podcast host.
+Once you have at least one episode, you’ll want to find a podcast host (not a person, a web service).
 A podcast host will host your audio files and format your show information for iTunes and other providers.
-My podcast is currently hosted on LibSyn.
-LibSyn is more expensive, but has some really great features and caters to large and small podcasters.
+I recommend Podbean for new podcasters.
+It has a simple interface and is currently $9/month for their starter package.

-Once you’ve created your show on your host, you’ll upload your episodes one by one.
+Once you’ve created your show on your podcast host, you’ll upload your episodes one by one.
 Once you have at least one episode uploaded, your host will give you an RSS FEED address.
 This is important!
-This is the url you will give to all the podcast providers out there.
-A podcast provider is like iTunes, Spotify, Stitcher, Google Play, they are basically sites or apps where people go to find and listen to podcasts.
+This is the url you will give to all the podcast networks.
+A podcast network is like Apple Podcasts, Spotify, and Stitcher – they are basically apps where people go to find and listen to podcasts.

 Now you are ready to start submitting to providers!
 The first one you’ll want to submit to is Apple Podcasts (formerly iTunes).
 It takes a couple of days to get approved and be found on the Apple Podcasts lineup.

-TuneIn is important because it’s what Amazon Alexa uses to distribute podcasts.
-So if you say, “Alexa, play The Peaceful Life Podcast!” she will play it from TuneIn.
+- TuneIn Radio – TuneIn is important because it’s what Amazon Alexa uses to distribute podcasts.
+So if you say, “Alexa, play The Baby Names Podcast!” she will play it from TuneIn.
 For TuneIn, you have to sign up for an account, then submit this form: https://help.tunein.com/contact/add-podcast-S19TR3Sdf

-Even though BluBrry is a podcast host, they also allow you to list your podcast, even if you’re not hosted with them.
+- Blubrry – Even though BluBrry is a podcast host, they allow you to list your podcast, even if you’re not hosted with them.
 Create an account, then submit your RSS FEED from this form: https://www.blubrry.com/addpodcast.php